 - (a) Closures and curtailments will be announced through pre-designated sites, which may include internet websites, telephone trees, radio stations and/or television media.
-The Agency shall notify employees of these designated sites and post the notices on Agency bulletin boards by November 1 of each year. - (b) The Employer/Agency designated official(s) may close or curtail offices, facilities, or operations because of inclement weather or hazardous conditions.
+The Agency shall notify employees of these designated sites and post the notices on Agency bulletin boards by November 1 of each year. - (b) The Employer/Agency designated official(s) may close or curtail offices, facilities, or operations because of inclement weather, or hazardous conditions, or the worksite being inaccessible.
 The Employer/Agency will announce such closure or curtailment to employees no later than 5:00 a.m.
 Notifications do not apply to employees who are essential employees. - (c) Where the Employer/Agency has announced a delayed opening pursuant to Section 1(c), employees are responsible for continuing to monitor the reporting sites for updated information related to the delay or potential closure.
 Employees may be allowed up to two (2) hours commuting time as reasonably needed to report for work after a delayed opening has been announced.
 Where an employee arrives late due to this extended commute, they may temporarily modify their schedule with manager's approval, or cover the time with accrued sick leave, vacation, compensatory time off, personal leave or approved leave without pay.

 Section 2.
-Fair Labor Standards Act (FLSA) Non-Exempt Employees.
+Fair Labor Standards Act (FLSA) Non-Exempt EmployeesInclement Weather and Hazardous Conditions Leave for Fair Labor Standards Act (FLSA) Non-Exempt Permanent, Limited Duration, and Seasonal Employees (Non-essential).